meagonqz/boggle-backend/README.md

 # Boggle Backend

-This API currently allows users to log into Boggle and store their scores.
+This API currently allows users to log into [Boggle](https://github.com/meagonqz/boggle) and store their scores.
 This projects uses Phoenix as a webserver, with Google OAuth for authentication powered by [Guardian](https://github.com/ueberauth/guardian) and graphQL for APIs powered by [Absinthe](https://github.com/absinthe-graphql/absinthe).

+# Deployment
+The app is hosted on Heroku using [heroku-buildpack-phoenix-static](https://github.com/gjaldon/heroku-buildpack-phoenix-static) at https://peaceful-hamlet-86580.herokuapp.com

 # Local development

+## Installing elixir and erlang
 This project uses [asdf](https://github.com/asdf-vm/asdf) to manage versions which are pinned in [.tool-versions](./.tool-versions).

 After installing asdf, install the plugins